 The best ten days

-Like Ramadan, the month of Dhul-Hijjah will be a little different too, with many of us unable to go for Hajj this year.
-To make the intention and prepare for Hajj can be a lifetime process and there is no doubt that many Muslims will be left disheartened with this year’s outcome.
+To make the intention and prepare for Hajj can be a lifetime process and with the post covid changes to the hajj booking system, there is no doubt that many Muslims will be left disheartened this year.
 But Allah swt is most merciful and Alhumdulillah we have all been given another great opportunity for huge rewards from our Lord and creator.

 The first ten days of Dhul-Hijjah are the best days of the year, just as the last ten nights of Ramadan are the best ten nights out of the year.
 These days are most beloved to Allah as they combine acts of worship in a way unlike any other time – a great opportunity to maximise our rewards especially during these unprecedented times.